dojeon-ai/DraftRec/README.md

 |[DraftRec (hidden_dim=128, seq_len=10)](link3)                            |      54.8       |     88.7     |
 |[DraftRec (hidden_dim=128, seq_len=50)](link4)                            |      55.0       |     89.8     |

-As for the difference in the performance of the model against are proposed paper, while preparing to publish our code, we discovered that some matches within the dataset were preprocessed incorrectly.
-After modifying the incorrectly preprocessed matches, we discovered a minor decrease in match outcome accuracy.
-However, we were able to observe that we were able to increase the HR@10 score.
+After investigating through the dataset to publish our code, we found that several matches within the dataset were preprocessed incorrectly.
+Thus, we discovered a minor decreasement in accuracy and a minor increasement in HR@10 compared to the results of our paper.

 ## Environment setup

 Our code can run on a *single* GPU or on *multi*-GPUs.